 Although it’s highly unlikely, snow has been known to fall in May in the north of Scotland at the start of May.

-The midges generally don’t come out till the end of May, but you’ll get the odd one kicking about earlier in the month.
 There are plenty of ways to deal with midges, and we go into detail in this blog: The Real Story of this Fearsome Beastie – Your Guide to Midges in Scotland.